lucasv621/data-projects-portfolio/README.md

 ### Contact Prediction Challenge
 This project was part of a Kaggle Competition where our team ranked in the top 30%.
 The competition aimed to predict whether a post on an accommodation marketplace would receive more than 3 contacts within the initial 15 days.
 We dealt with a dataset containing millions of observations and numerous features.
 The prediction process involved:
 - **EDA**: Analyzing the data to extract valuable insights and eliminate irrelevant information
-- **Feature engineering**:Crafting new features to improve our predictive abilities
+- **Feature engineering**: Crafting new features to improve our predictive abilities
 - Utilizing **sparse matrices**
 - **Implementing various machine learning models** like Naive Bayes, Decision Trees, and ultimately XgBoost to achieve optimal performance in the competition.